-It is best to place hummingbird feeders within easy reach, so you are able to clean and refill them frequently.
-Avoid hanging feeders too high or deep in a dense flowerbed that’s a challenge to reach.
-If the feeders are convenient, you’ll be able to maintain them better.
+It is best to place hummingbird feeders within easy reach so you are able to clean and refill them frequently.
+Avoid hanging feeders too high or deep in a dense flowerbed that are a challenge to reach.
+If the feeders are convenient, you will be able to maintain them better.

 Predators and Pests

 Hummingbirds aren’t the only visitors who will enjoy sweet sips of nectar.
-Consider how many insects are nearby and might take over a feeder, or what predators such as outdoor cats, snakes, raccoons, or even large praying mantises might stake out a feeder for a quick meal.
+Consider how many insects are nearby and might take over a feeder.
+Also consider what predators, such as outdoor cats, snakes, raccoons or even large praying mantises, might stake out a feeder for a quick meal.

 See Also: Rufous Hummingbird Identification Tips

-When a hummingbird feeder tips, it may leak, drip, or dribble.
-Place feeders away from busy pathways and play areas where they could accidentally be bumped or knocked, and keep them out of windy or breezy spots where they may leak more easily.
+When a hummingbird feeder tips, it may leak.
+Place feeders away from busy pathways and play areas where they could accidentally be bumped, and keep them out of breezy spots where they may leak more easily.

 While hummingbirds visit feeders frequently throughout the day, they spend up to 80 percent of their time resting between feedings, perching nearby as they watch their favorite territory.
 Hanging feeders near convenient perches will keep your feathered guests nearby.